 HARLEY GREW UP IN HOLLYWOOD

-The Earl automotive story didn’t begin with Harley, but rather with his father, Jacob W. (JW) Earl, a late 19th Century coach builder, who started the family’s auto heritage seven years before Henry Ford built his first car in 1896 (see a four-part online series on the Earl’s “California Years” at theoldmotor.com).
-No wonder JW's great-grandson Richard Earl has so much driving passion, he’s part of what could be America’s oldest continuous auto legacy dating back to 1889.
-Since he's shaping up a book, Richard likes to say, “It’s a story 128 years in the making and readers are in for an eye-opening trek.”
+The Earl automotive story didn’t begin with Harley, but rather with his father, Jacob W. (J.W.)
+Earl, a late 19th Century coach builder, who started the family’s auto heritage in 1889 — seven years before Henry Ford built his first car in 1896; see a four-part online series on the Earl's "California Years” at theoldmotor.com.
+No wonder J.W.'s great-grandson has so much auto passion, Richard Earl is part of one of America’s first families on wheels.

 CAR INDUSTRY DISRUPTOR

-Being America's Car Design Pioneer, Harley J. Earl (HJE) was the global auto industry's first design superstar, and to this day, is largely responsible for turning car designers into the rock stars of the auto industry.
-Leslie M. Kendall, chief curator of the Petersen Automotive Museum in Los Angeles, Ca. put it this way, "Harley J. Earl is one of the most hotly collected artists of the 20th Century, whose name is ironically often unknown among collectors of his work."
+Harley J. Earl (HJE) didn't become America's Car Design Pioneer without putting up a fight, and winning, against legions of traditional Detroit engineers and finance guys.
+What was his ongoing goal?
+Building 10s of millions of sexy hi-tech beautiful vehicles.
+Doing so landed him in the rarefied spot of becoming the auto industry's first design superstar who turned car designers into the rock stars of the auto industry.
+Leslie Kendall, chief curator of the Petersen Automotive Museum in Los Angeles, Ca., puts it this way, "Harley J. Earl is one of the most hotly collected artists of the 20th Century, whose name is ironically often unknown among collectors of his work."
+Sounds like the icing on the cake of this man’s long career.

 From university students to Vietnam veterans to Fortune 500 executives and Nonprofits, the story behind this American auto heritage is as important as it is inspiring.